|

 The White Sox played their infield back and Reggie scored on Ken Harrelson's

+grounder to Hansen at short, making it 3 to 1.
 In the sixth inning with two outs, Harrelson doubled to center and Rico

 Petrocelli was walked.
 But Elston Howard grounded one to second, to end any idea

+of anyone scoring in that inning.
 Joel Horlen located his pitches so the Red Sox players would hit the ball to

 left-field, into the stiff wind.
 Few Red Sox players were able to hit the ball

+to right-field.
 The Red Sox announced that Ken Brett, the 18-year-old left-hander, who spent

 this year in Pittsfield will join the team in Washington.
 Russ Gibson is also